dat3Cph/material/docs/toolbox/java/deepdive/datetime.md

 }
 ```

-## 9. Compatibility with Legacy Code
+9. **Compatibility with Legacy Code:**
    The Java Time API includes methods to convert between new API classes and older `Date` and `Calendar` classes, making it easier to transition from the old date and time handling.

-## 10. Immutable Collections
+10. **Immutable Collections:**
    Some classes, such as `MonthDay`, `YearMonth`, and `Year`, provide immutable collections of values related to specific dates or times, like all the months in a year.

-## 11. Local Date-Time Adjustments
+11. **Local Date-Time Adjustments:**
    The `LocalDateTime` class has methods for adding and subtracting time units, enabling you to adjust date-time values easily.

-## 12. Daylight Saving Time Handling
+12. **Daylight Saving Time Handling:**
     The API handles daylight saving time transitions automatically, so you don't need to worry about the complexities of time changes due to daylight saving.